erictleung/data-science-resources/README.md

 - [WebGraphviz is Graphviz in the Browser][webgraphviz]
 - [Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing][samestats]
+- [from Data to Viz][dattoviz] - Leads you to most appropriate graph for your data.

 [dataviz-wiki]: https://en.wikipedia.org/wiki/Data_visualization
 [cleangraphs]: http://shinyapps.org/apps/RGraphCompendium/index.php